thenumbernine/zeta-lua/zeta/README.txt

 	- toggle editor for strings and multi-line strings (maybe a popup button?)
 	- for editing vec2's, show as a point or as a vector .. maybe even click and drag to change?
 	- object classes use 'spawnfields' for editor fields, types, and tooltips
-- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox.
 - environmental effects ... foreground warping (underwater, heat), blowing wind, falling snow/rain/leaves, etc
 - get savepoint loading to work
 - missile launcher missile ammo
-collision:
-[player,geemer,turrets] + world = push
-[missiles,grenades] + world = push
-[missiles,grenades] + [player,

-										world	p.		g.		item	s.		b.
-world									-
-player, geemer, turrets					push	push shot									push	push	push item									push	touch	-		- saw blades and electric barriers		-		touch	touch	-		-

-'-': no collision
-'push': collision does not interpenetrate.  it stops on the surface to resolve.
-'touch': collision evaluation still happens at the surface, but the collision can interpenetrate.

-'shot': shots.  blaster shot, plasma shot,
-	shot pushes all objects except sawblades and electric barriers ... only grenades hit them

-'item': anything pick-up-able (item subclasses) and anything interactable (playerLook behaviors)
-	world pushes this.  nothing else pushes it.  it is affected by gravity. it doesn't push anything.

-how to implement this:
-collision flags:
-	world		solidFlags 00001 touchFlags 00000 blockFlags 00000 (map, doors, break blocks, ... lifts, ...)
-	yes			solidFlags 00010 touchFlags 11111 blockFlags 00011 (player, geemer, turret) shot		solidFlags 00100 touchFlags 10011 blockFlags 00111 (blaster shot, plasma shot) item		solidFlags 01000 touchFlags 00011 blockFlags 00001 (any item subclass, terminal, savepoint, energy refill) no			solidFlags 10000 touchFlags 00010 blockFlags 00000 grenade		solidFlags 00000 touchFlags 10011 blockFlags 00001

-how the flags work:
-	if self is moving
-	and it hits obj
-	then...
-	if self's touchFlags and obj's solidFlags then we run the touch function if self's blockFlags and obj's solidFLags then this blocks the object

-collision issues so far:
+- environment for level/init.lua and for sandboxes collision v1:
+	- fix collisions with sloped tiles.  determine ymin and ymax on the x side of sloped tiles and test that against object bbox. collision v2:
 	- player can still duck and jump on the top of a ladder with solid above and get halfway stuck in the ceiling
-	- duck then stand up with a monster on your head.  it doesn't work
+	- duck then stand up with a monster on your head.  you get stuck in the monster.
 	- get slopes working
 	- jump near a wall and shoot. your jump will stop midair.
-	- TODO test grenade bouncing on doors
+	- grenades still don't bounce on doors
 	- movement still needs pushPriority implementation
 	- jumping on stacks of items still make the player float in the air.  too many stuck collision tests?
 	- make sure there aren't any more physics slowdowns